Wondering what it’s like to celebrate Day of the Dead in Mexico? Here’s my comprehensive guide to Mexico’s most colorful annual event.

 Traditionally, Dia de los Muertos has always been a family affair.
 Families erect ofrendas (altar offerings) to honor their deceased family members.
 They then decorate the altar with bright orange marigolds, painted skulls, flickering candles, bottles of tequila and colorful paper cutouts.
 Every single item holds a meaning — click to learn more about Day of the Dead symbols.

 The celebrations have evolved over time — newer traditions such as street parades and parties have shifted the atmosphere of the holiday away from something quiet.
-In Mexico City, a massive parade takes over the historic center with giant Mexican alebrijes and Catrina figures; while in Oaxaca, there are marching bands blaring their trumpets and guitars in different neighborhoods and street carnivals that last through the night.
+In Mexico City, a massive parade takes over the historic center with giant Mexican alebrijes and figures of La Catrina; while in Oaxaca, there are marching bands blaring their trumpets and guitars in different neighborhoods and street carnivals that last through the night.

 Despite the raucous parties and street parades, Day of the Dead is still very much centered on the family.
 The holiday’s traditions are alive within their homes, with families gathering together to honor and celebrate their loved ones over music, food and drinks.